 - Permission is not be required for news coverage of contemporaneous events.

 - If you are filming in a residential district the hours of operation are limited to 7:00 a.m. to 9:00 p.m. due to the City of Lynchburg Noise Ordinance.

 - If you film project involves the use of city owned parking spaces/facilities or the interruption of traffic flow, please view these Addendum Guidelines before continuing.

-To submit your request, complete this online form and someone will contact you within 10 working days.
+To submit your request, complete this online form and a member of the Economic Development & Tourism staff will respond.